MicrosoftDocs/azure-management-docs/articles/azure-linux/how-to-enable-azure-linux-3.md

 ---
 # Quickstart: Enable Azure Linux 3.0 for Azure Kubernetes Service (AKS) clusters and node pools (Generally Available)

-Starting AKS version 1.32 Azure Linux 3.0 is the default Azure Linux node OS for AKS clusters and node pools.
+Starting with AKS version 1.32, Azure Linux 3.0 is the default Azure Linux node OS for AKS clusters and node pools.

 ## Limitations